The DS9TM Kitbashes

 The Centaur was prominently shown as the ship that faced Sisko's stolen Jem'Hadar fighter on its undercover mission in DS9: "A Time to Stand".
 It later appeared in DS9: "Behind the Lines" at the starbase.

-We may postulate that, if anything, the saucer may be taken from the Excelsior.
-In this case, however, we would have trouble to explain why the bridge is so large (as it is actually taken from a model kit of a much larger scale).
+We may postulate that, if anything, the saucer of the in-universe ship is the same size as on the Excelsior.
+In this case, however, we have trouble to explain why the bridge is so large (as it is actually taken from a model kit of a much larger scale).
 If the saucer were the same size as that of the Excelsior, this would give us a length of about 380m.
 Whoever conceived the specs for the DS9TM had the same idea, as the ship is listed as being 381.87m long there.
 The Excelsior is erroneously scaled up elsewhere in the book, but maybe the length of the Centaur was provided by someone who used the correct length of 467m for the Excelsior.
-The CG model reconstructed for Star Trek: The Magazine is not really authentic, but confirms the idea of an Excelsior-sized Centaur.
+The CG model reconstructed for Star Trek: The Magazine is not really authentic as it is missing many of the add-ons but includes typical Excelsior details that are not on the Centaur.
+Anyway, it confirms the idea of an Excelsior-sized Centaur.

 Adam Buckner: "I built it for the beginning of Season 6 on DS9 as a BG ship for my episodes around the space station where the detailing and scaling would be less noticeable as being completely mixed, but when Gary Hutzel saw it, he wanted it for his Episode with the JH Bug.
 I added more detail at this point to make sure the scale looked like a smaller ship even tho' it was an Excelsior dish."